brettpetch/MIT-2025/_posts/2020-02-04-Colonialism.md

 The final instalment: Write an essay that talks about the final project.
 The learning process, research methods, etc.

+## This week's Online Refine:
+Letter to whomever is to go to the manifesto, which I breifly referred to.
+Basically: Canadians and Americans got together and looked at refusals and commitments.
+This is just participation marks.
+1 point if you do it, 2 if you do it well.
+It is a way for us to think through the course material.
+So, the manifest-no is because it is fun for one thing, and it's really current.
+It's really about data and data-collection thinking in terms of how data is collected and used.
+I want you to look at this and what you have learned so far and write a pretend letter to Google HQ, teachers, professors, etc. Bring this into it using these.
+Don't stress about anything.
+Write about something you know about.
+You do not need to research.
+It shouldn't take you an hour.
+20-30 mins.

 ```
 END